qbki/plane/README.md

 using _apt-get_ command with super user privileges.

-An executable will be located in the _./build/linux/bin/_ directory.
+An executable will be located in the _build/x86_64-linux-release/bin_ directory.

 ## Web build

-Run this command and install all system dependencies that _conan_ will ask you:
+Run this command and install all system dependencies that _vcpkg_ will ask you:

 ```sh
 $ make init-build-pack-wasm